 Social and Physiologic Impact of Racism in Maternal-Child Health – Part 1

 1.0 MEAC CEs (0.10 CEUs) Approved

-This webinar series will share new insights and identify action steps we can take to impact health outcomes and increase diversity within the profession.
+This webinar series shares new insights and identifies action steps we can take to impact health outcomes and increase diversity within the profession.

 Dr. Michael Lu, MD, MS, MPH, became Associate Administrator of the Maternal and Child Health Bureau (MCHB) of the Health Resources and Services Administration (HRSA) on November 3, 2011.
 Since joining HRSA, he has transformed key federal programs in maternal and child health, launched major initiatives to reduce maternal,